 Things to do in Toowoomba include a visit to the Cobb + Co Museum, checking out the city’s street art and a picnic at Picnic point.
 If you’re reasonably fit, then you’ll also enjoy the climb up Table Top Mountain which has spectacular views once you reach the top.

-Toowoomba has a range of lovely accommodation options, particularly some gorgeous homes on sites such as Airbnb.
-Stay in an old Qlder complete with roaring log fire and snuggle up with your loved ones – one of the best retreats near Brisbane.
+Toowoomba has a range of lovely accommodation options.
+Stay in an old Qld’er complete with roaring log fire and snuggle up with your loved ones – one of the best retreats near Brisbane.

 So next time you’re looking for weekend trips around Brisbane – why not consider Toowoomba.

-Bushing walking is the main activity here with several different trails to choose from.
-It’s also the perfect place for spotting wildlife including several species of birds, wallabies and more.
-Also with pretty much zero light pollution, the Bunya Mountains is the ideal place for enjoying the stars.
+Bush walking is the main activity here, with several different trails to choose from.
+It’s also the perfect place for spotting wildlife, including several species of birds, wallabies and more.
+Also, with pretty much zero light pollution, the Bunya Mountains is the ideal place for enjoying the stars.

-In terms of accommodation, your only option here is to camp or to book a home in the area.
+In terms of accommodation, your only option is to camp or book a home in the area.
 Unless you are visiting in the warmer months, one of the beautiful homes would be my recommendation because it can be particularly cold here.
-Plus the homes are lovely most with gorgeous fireplaces, great for snuggling in front of and they offer great value for money – perfect for those after cheap getaways from Brisbane.
+Plus, the homes are lovely and most have gorgeous fireplaces, great for snuggling in front of and they offer great value for money – perfect for those after cheap getaways from Brisbane.
 Check out all the homes available to rent here.

-The Bunya Mountains is a great destination any time of the year, but being one of the only places in Qld where you can experience a real winter, it’s perfect if you’re after one of the winter weekend getaways Brisbane offers.
+The Bunya Mountains is a great destination any time of the year.
+Still, being one of the only places in QLD where you can experience a real winter, it’s perfect if you’re after one of the winter weekend getaways Brisbane offers.

-3.5 hours north of Brisbane, Hervey Bay is a bay wedged between the mainland and the world heritage listed Fraser Island and considered the whale watching capital of Australia.
-During the months of mid July to October, this is certainly the place to be to see humpback whales.
+3.5 hours north of Brisbane, Hervey Bay is wedged between the mainland and the world heritage listed K’gari and is considered the whale watching capital of Australia.
+During the months of mid July to October, this is the place to be to see humpback whales.
 The water surrounding Hervey Bay is calm and perfect for whales to nurture their young calves – hence why it’s known as a whale nursery.

 While whale watching is the most popular activity in Hervey Bay, the area does have around 14km of golden beaches to enjoy as well.
 The calm waters are perfect for swimming and other watersports.
 There are also walking tracks along the Esplanade and don’t miss a sunset and drinks at Enzo’s on the Beach.

-There are some lovely places to stay along the Esplanade from good budget self contained accommodation to luxurious hotel suites and everything in between.
+There are some lovely places to stay along the Esplanade, from good budget self contained accommodation to luxurious hotel suites and everything in between.
 If Hervey Bay is one of the holiday spots near Brisbane you want to check out, then – Click here for a full list of accommodation options.